Kiiree/curleAnalogy/README.md

 This is a implementation of the modified Curle acoustic analogy presented by Larsson et al. [1] as functionObject for OpenFOAM 3.0.x.
 The method is implemented for incompressible cases including the surface and volume integrals.

 The repository includes the source files for compilation.
 Furthermore, mesh and setup for the tandem cylinder validation case are provided [2].

+If you have any questions or feedback, feel free to contact me:

+Martin Heinrich
+Institute of Mechanics and Fluid Dynamics
+Freiberg University of Mining and Technology martin.heinrich@imfd.tu-freiberg.de

 [1] Johan Larsson, Lars Davidson, Magnus Olsson, Lars-Erik Eriksson: Aeroacoustic Investigation of an Open Cavity at Low Mach Number, AIAA Journal, Vol. 42, No. 12, December 2004